bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 **Alertmanager DO NOT evaluate alerts**, this is Prometheus task.
 Alertmanager is a tool to manage alerts already fired by Prometheus.

-By default, it's located under the management node's ip address, port 9093.
+By default, it is located under the management node's ip address, port 9093.
-Configuration file of Alertmanager is under /etc/alertmanager/alertmanager.yml.
+Configuration file of Alertmanager is under **/etc/alertmanager/alertmanager.yml**.

 By default it looks like this: